 Those who wear the products provided by Fechheimer Brothers Company are covered, so that they can help to protect and serve others.
-Founded in 1842, the company is a subsidiary of billionaire Warren Buffett's Berkshire Hathaway.
-It's a leading uniform maker that outfits men and women employed in public service industries, such as corrections, fire and EMS, military, police, postal, and military schools, as well as the umpires on the field or court.
-The company's portfolio includes brand names such as Flying Cross by Fechheimer and Urban Defender (battle dress uniforms).
-Fechheimer Brothers Company, which sells its products worldwide, owns a handful of US manufacturing plants.
+Founded in 1842, the firm is a leading uniform maker that outfits men and women employed in public service industries such as corrections, fire and EMS, military, police, postal, and transit authorities.
+The company's portfolio includes brand names such as Flying Cross, Vertx, and Justin FR (flame resistant) Work.
+Fechheimer Brothers Company, which sells its products in more than 50 countries, owns a handful of US manufacturing plants.
+The company is a subsidiary of Warren Buffett's

 Based in Ohio, Fechheimer Brothers Company enjoys a global reach, selling its products in more than 50 countries.